stella-emu/stella/stella/README-GP2X.txt

 * Pause function has been removed, pressing a menu button serves the same function.
 * Vertical Centering during gameplay is now implemented.
+* UI Color Schemes are now implemented.
+At the moment there's only Classic and GP2X.
+More are coming in the future. ;)
 >From 2.2-rv1
 * Moved away from using joymouse emulation, which was frustrating many users, to a more effective GUI button control scheme.